Medical diffusion on a budget: Textual Inversion for medical image generation: Methods

 \subsubsection{Chest X-ray - CheXpert}

-CheXpert is a large public dataset of 224,316 chest radiographs, with corresponding labels for 14 different observations.\cite{irvinCheXpertLargeChest2019} In principle, this is a multi-label classification task, but since we explicitly investigate compositional prompting with the learned embeddings, we only sample images with a single class.
+CheXpert is a large public dataset of 224,316 chest radiographs, with corresponding labels for 14 different observations \cite{irvinCheXpertLargeChest2019}.
+Since we explicitly investigate compositional prompting with the learned embeddings, we only sample images with a single class present.
 Specifically, we sample 100 AP-view radiographs to train embeddings for the following four observations: No Finding (healthy), Cardiomegaly, Pleural Effusion and Pneumonia.
 Each radiograph is first cropped to non-zero borders.
-Then the longest edge is resized to $512$ px, while keeping the aspect ratio fixed.
+Then, the longest edge is resized to $512$ px, while keeping the aspect ratio fixed.
 Finally, the image is zero-padded to a square resolution of $512 \times 512$ px.
+The training, validation, and test set for the classification experiments each consist of 100 healthy and 100 cardiomegaly samples.